librarian to magical youth, reader of books for kids and grownups, long suffering rockets fan, family zookeeper. Views are my own.

 By seeking to understand my students’ unique needs, interests, gifts, and challenges, I can I empower them to take responsibility for their own learning, to strive for their goals, and to follow where wonder leads them.

-This ePortfolio has served as a home base for me on this journey.
-Here, I have collected and shared resources with my community.
+This ePortfolio began as an assignment in graduate school.
+Here, I collected and shared resources with my university program.
 I have reflected on my learning and noted new ideas, explored and questioned, and deepened my understanding of my field.
-It is my hope that by collecting and recording my experiences, I will be better equipped to serve my community in my new role as a librarian.
+Now, it is my hope that this space will continue to evolve as I continue to learn and grow alongside my students.